Tennessee Whiskey Distilleries

 From storied distilleries to brand new spirits outlets, there’s so much to explore near Nashville.
 Our team specializes in experiences that educate and entertain visiting old favorites and fresh faces.

-Whether you’re a lifelong Jack Daniel’s fan or looking to find your new go-to whiskey, Mint Julep is your guide to the best distilleries in Tennessee.
+Whether you’re a lifelong Jack Daniel’s fan or looking to find your new go-to whiskey, Mint Julep is your guide to the best distilleries in Tennessee and Nashville attractions.

 Tennessee whiskey adventures with Mint Julep depart several days a week from downtown Nashville traveling along the Tennessee Whiskey Trail to multiple destinations including many of the distilleries listed below.